 A service account is a special type of account in Google Cloud that enables components and applications of a system to interact with each other and with other APIs.
 For more information about Google Cloud, see About Google Cloud services.

-Hybrid uses Google Cloud service accounts to perform a variety of tasks, including:
+Apigee hybrid uses Google Cloud service accounts to perform a variety of tasks, including:

 - Send log and metrics data